Dale recently retired from a forty-year career in electronics and computers. He and his wife Becky enjoy traveling and visiting family.

 My wife and I also enjoy looking around inside the True Value Hardware store down the road.
 They have things you wouldn't normally expect to find in a hardware store, such as the jigsaw puzzles we bought there once.

 The following video is short, but shows a more panoramic view.
 It also conveys the dynamic effects of wind and wave on the scene.
-You might want to turn your volume down quite a bit before starting the video because the only sound is the wind blustering in the leaves and the camera microphone.

 Video of Aspen Mirror Lake on Duck Creek, Utah on a Windy Day